How to Get Rid of Chapped Lips Fast

 Cracked or chapped lips is a condition that describes dry lips.
-This condition can be as a result of different reasons including harsh environmental conditions, drooling or biting your lips or a side effects of drug and medicine.
-This condition is common and most people will occasionally develop it.
+This condition can be as a result of different reasons including:

-Mild cracking and dry lips can be managed at home, however, for severe chapping, a condition known as Cheilitis, urgent treatment may be required to cure it.
-This condition is characterized by the cracking of the lip skin at the corners of the mouth.
+Mild cracking and dry lips can be managed at home, however, for severe chapping, (Cheilitis) urgent treatment may be required to cure it.
+It is characterized by the cracking of the lip skin at the corners of the mouth.

 What causes chapped lips?